creswick/Newt/README.md

 Note that the author needed to be put in quotes to prevent the shell from splitting the `author="Rogan Creswick"` argument to Newt into two arguments.

 Also note that we didn't need to define `synopsis` or `description`.
 They remain in the file, so you can partially fill a template if you want.

+### List the keys

+Newt can also tell you which keys you can specify for a given template.
+If you don't know what the valid keys are, then just run newt on the template with out specifying an output file:

+    $ newt in.cabal
+    author
+    authoremail
+    description
+    name
+    synopsis